 Twila Sterling-Guillory, PhD, FNP-BC, APRN also is an assistant professor at McNeese who is employed with the graduate-degree nursing program.
 She is a member of Sigma Theta Tau International and has given various types of presentations.

-This state university offers three MSN degrees online that have an NP focus: the family nurse practitioner (FNP), women's health nurse practitioner and primary care pediatric nurse practitioner options.
-Other online MSN degrees are available, but not in NP fields.
-All three MSN degrees require a minimum 42 credits for completion and prepare graduates to seek national certification in their area of specialty.
-Although students do not have to complete a thesis as part of their degree program, they do have to prepare a professional paper.
+Northwestern State University of Louisiana offers three nurse practitioner MSN degrees in a hybrid format with some courses delivered on campus only, and others online.
+Hybrid MSN concentrations include family nurse practitioner, women's health nurse practitioner, and primary care pediatric care nurse practitioner.
+All three hybrid MSN degrees require a minimum 42 credits for completion and prepare graduates to seek national certification in their area of specialty.
+Although students do not have to complete a thesis as part of their degree program, they do have to prepare a professional paper, and complete clinicals.
+The programs are offered part-time and full-time.
+Due to the hybrid nature, this degree is best suited for those living in the Natchitoches, LA area.
+Other MSN NP degrees are available fully on campus, as well as two fully online MSN degrees that are not in NP fields.

 Dr. Katheryn Arterberry, DNP, FNP-BC has been an associate professor at Northwestern State University for more than eight years, working in the graduate nursing program at the school with family nurse practitioner students.
 She has been board certified as a family nurse practitioner since September 2008.